 Dios, no. He’d seen it.
 He’d remembered the name.

 He snapped the paper then folded it and handed it to Jorge.
-“Keep this,” he told him, even as his right hand pulled the cane free.
+“Keep this,” he said, even as his right hand pulled the cane free.

-Lucia forgot to breathe, as her eyes latched onto the arc of gold—wide and high before a swift descent.
-Instinct had her arm raising to block the blow, but pain erupted near her temple and instantly—mercifully—the world went black.
+Lucia forgot to breathe, as her eyes latched on to the arc of gold, wide and high, before a swift descent.
+Instinct had her arm raising to block the blow, but she was too late.
+Pain erupted near her temple, and instantly—mercifully—the world went black.

-If great sex could heal all wounds, Charlie Hart thought, then she and Mitch Saunders were well on their way to an incredibly healthy relationship…if not, well, then, they probably still had a lot of work to do.
+If great sex could heal all wounds, Charlie Hart thought, then she and Mitch Saunders were well on their way to an incredibly healthy relationship.
+If not, well, they still had a lot of work to do.

 “Never gets old, does it?”
 Charlie murmured, squeezing Mitch’s hand, the only place they were still linked after a spontaneous and sexy midday tumble.

 Mitch levered onto one elbow and pressed his lips to her collarbone.
-He met her eyes, with a grin.
-“I’m counting on the fact that never.”
+He met her eyes with a grin.
+“I’m counting on that never.”

 Charlie laughed, but the muscles of her neck and shoulders tensed.

-He kissed her, and she tasted both the salt of sweat and the tang of her own excitement before he flopped onto his back.
+He kissed her—she tasted both the salt of sweat and the tang of her own excitement—before he flopped onto his back.

-They were in his bed in his apartment today, though more often than not, they spent nights at hers.
-When she’d first returned to Blakes Ridge, they’d shacked up out of necessity, because she’d had nowhere else to go.
-But she’d been solo and on the run for too long—she’d chafed right off.
-He hadn’t been thrilled when she’d moved out, but she needed her own place, her independence, and some room to breathe.
+They were in his bed in his apartment today, though more often than not they spent nights at hers.
+When she first returned to Blakes Ridge, they’d shacked up out of necessity, because she had nowhere else to go.
+But she’d been solo and on the run for too long, and all that togetherness chafed.
+He hadn’t been thrilled when she moved out a few months ago, but she needed her own place, her independence, and some room to breathe.

 Breathing was hard a lot of times.
 Charlie was navigating—and in some ways very much enjoying—this first real relationship.
-She was also beginning to build a relationship with her mom who was recovering from many years of illness thanks to that bastard Thomas Weihle.
-She was figuring out how to be part of her daughter’s life, and that included Mackenzie’s adopted parents.
+Due to that bastard Thomas Weihle, she was also building a relationship with her mom, who was recovering from many years of illness.
+Little by little she was sorting out how to be part of her daughter’s life.
+Mackenzie was only seven, so that included the girl’s adopted parents, Pamela and Ray Hudson.
 Worst of all, she was fighting to remain Charlie Hart—when the legal system wanted her to relive her nightmare as Laura Macnamara.